• Nepal Trekking Planner

 The best time for Mera Peak climbing is during the Spring (March to May) and Autumn (September to November) seasons when the weather is stable, and the views are clear.
 The trek to Mera Peak can be completed in around three weeks, and it usually starts from Lukla, the gateway to the Everest Region.

-Physical Fitness and Training.
+Physical Fitness and Training For Mera Peak Climb.

 Climbing Mera Peak requires a good level of physical fitness and endurance.
 It's important to start training well in advance to build up your strength and stamina.
 Cardiovascular exercises like running, cycling, and swimming are great for improving your endurance, while strength training exercises like weightlifting and bodyweight exercises can help build up your muscles.
 It's also important to practice hiking and climbing on steep terrain to get used to the physical demands of the climb.
 A professional guide or trainer can help you create a training plan that's tailored to your fitness level and goals.